jcinnamond/seeing-is-believing/README.md

 ## Using the package ##

-Enable the mode by typing `M-x seeing-is-believing-mode` or by adding something similar to the following to your emacs init file:
+Enable the mode by typing `M-x seeing-is-believing` or by adding something similar to the following to your emacs init file:

 ```
-(require 'seeing-is-believing-mode)
+(require 'seeing-is-believing)
-(add-hook 'ruby-mode-hook 'seeing-is-believing-mode)
+(add-hook 'ruby-mode-hook 'seeing-is-believing)
 ```

-When the mode is active you can run seeing is believing by typing `C-c s s`.
-If you prefer the [xmpfilter](https://rubygems.org/gems/rcodetools/versions/0.8.5.0) style of explicitly specifying where you want to see the output type `C-c s x`.
-You can clear out the output from seeing is believing by typing `C-c s c`.
+When the mode is active you can run seeing is believing by typing `C-> s s`.
+If you prefer the [xmpfilter](https://rubygems.org/gems/rcodetools/versions/0.8.5.0) style of explicitly specifying where you want to see the output type `C-> s x`.
+You can clear out the output from seeing is believing by typing `C-> s c`.

-You can change the keybinding shortcuts from the default of `C-c s` by customising the `seeing-is-believing-prefix` variable (`M-x set-variable <return> seeing-is-believing-prefix <return>`).
+You can change the keybinding shortcuts from the default of `C-> s` by customising the `seeing-is-believing-prefix` variable (`M-x set-variable <return> seeing-is-believing-prefix <return>`).